UK Immigration: The New Scale-up visa – Now Live!

-This update introduces the new Scale-up visa.
+This previous update introduced the new Scale-up visa.
+The Scale Up Visa is now live.
 Following the cancellation of the UK’s so-called ‘golden visa’ (Investor visa), the UK government announces three new visas.
 The visas will revamp the current immigration system in the wake of the outgoing Investor Visa.
 As such, this is an alternative for applicants seeking investment visas.
 Besides this, it will encourage the influx of a highly skilled work population into the country.

 What are the new visas?